-Secret documents that led to UK apology
+The documents trail that nailed UK's role in rendition

 Another document contained the first proof that the UK was apparently willing to provide information on what it knew about Mr Belhaj.

-The agencies thought he was in China - and initially MI6 didn't confirm that to the Libyans.
+The British agencies thought he was in China - and initially MI6 didn't confirm that to the Libyans.

 But in November, a new communication to Tripoli confirmed the British had "embarked on a project" relating to the dissident:

-By the end of 2003, the UK was pretty confident the Libyan's were co-operating and on the road to a comprehensive weapons deal.
+By the end of 2003, the UK was pretty confident the Libyan's were co-operating and on the road to a comprehensive deal for Libya to give up its chemical weapons.

 On Christmas Eve of that year, Sir Mark sent a memo to Mr Koussa, thanking him for his efforts: